 Detailed contact information is found easily here on the Chamber’s website.

 What’s Next?
 What can you do?

 Review of any issue or concern can be simple… or not.
 Something complex that might involve research by our volunteers, staff or professionals in a related field can take time.
-Any issues brought to the Chamber will be reviewed by the volunteers on our Public Sector Liaison Committee.
+Any issues brought to the Chamber will be reviewed by the volunteers on our Government Affairs Committee.
 Success there means they will make a referral and recommendation to the Chamber’s Board of Directors.
 From there, a course of action will be agreed.

 With any issue, the Chamber must act in the interest of our Members and ultimately seek victory in a way that means collective benefit to as many businesses and people as possible.
 Providing us with as much information as possible really expedites the process.
 Any research we must do in preparation for action will cover 3 key areas: